 What to do?

 They were still preparing the food when we arrived.
-My friends and I walked to the stores for drinks and to do a little window shopping.
-I was expecting my first child and particularly interested in the children’s books and toys.
+My friends and I walked to the stores for drinks and a little window shopping.
+I was expecting my first child and was particularly interested in the children’s books and toys.

 The food still wasn’t very close to ready when we returned, so my fiancee and I wandered over to the Ferris Wheel for a ride.
 It was a nice view when we got to the top, looking down at the world and enjoying the fresh air.
 But the guy who was running it just left us up there!

-It was fun until I needed the restroom, and they were starting to serve dinner without us.
-But someone let us down though just in time to enjoy one of the best Thanksgiving dinners I ever had.
+It was fun until I needed the restroom, and they started serving dinner without us.
+But someone let us down just in time to enjoy one of the best Thanksgiving dinners I ever had.

 The food was good.
-Not as good as what my aunts and grandmother make, but it was the only home-cooked meal we had in months.
+It was not as good as what my aunts and grandmother made, but it was the only home-cooked meal we had in months.
 And the company… It doesn’t get much better than enjoying a relaxing afternoon with your best friends.

 After dinner, our day continued as normal.
-I went to the concession stand where I would spend my day making Cotton Candy as my significant other headed to the bumper cars.
-Then we spent the rest of our evening bringing smiles to the faces of some of the wonderful people of San Antonio, Texas.
+I went to the concession stand to spend my day making Cotton Candy as my significant other headed to the bumper cars.
+Then, we spent the rest of our evening bringing smiles to the faces of some of the wonderful people of San Antonio, Texas.